karthigat/Custom-Promotion-Campaign-System/README.md

   Ngrok: Ngrok allows us to create a secured tunnel from a public URL to your local machine, providing a way to expose servers to the internet.
   The public URL that is generated through Ngrok is defined and called in request_promotion.py using requests which will get the response from the llm.

-# Instructions for running the file:
+# Instructions for running the project:
 > Step 1: Navigate to 'scr' in the project folder.
 Run the command 'uvicorn main:app'.

 > Step 2: Install the Ngrok for Windows.
 Create an authentication api key fron Ngrok.
 Authenticate with Ngrok key in the terminal in your local machine.
 Run the command 'ngrok http port_number'